 Subsequently, on 15 December 2011, the GNSO Council requested that ICANN staff prepare and publish a new Issue Report on the current state of all rights protection mechanisms implemented for both existing and new gTLDs, including but not limited to the UDRP and URS.
-This Issue Report is the result of that GNSO Council request.
+This Preliminary Issue Report is being published for public comment as the result of that GNSO Council request.